 \subsection{The Kurbanov-Maksimov expansion}

-The fact that operators can be expressed in terms of $\x$ and $D$ dates back to Pincherle's discovery of \Cref{c:pincherle}.
-An alternative construction was provided by Kurbanov and Maksimov \cite{kurbanov1986}, which Di Bucchianico and Loeb later clarified and generalized using delta operators \cite{bucchianico1996}.
-We further extend their work by formalizing a formula that was used implicitly, but not stated explicitly, in the proof of their \cite[Prop.~21]{bucchianico1996} (our \Cref{f:bucc}).
+The fact that operators can be expressed in terms of $\x$ and $D$ goes back to Pincherle's discovery of \Cref{c:pincherle}.
+An alternative construction was later given by Kurbanov and Maksimov \cite{kurbanov1986}, and Di Bucchianico and Loeb subsequently clarified and generalized it using delta operators \cite{bucchianico1996}.
+We extend their work by formalizing a formula that was used implicitly, but not stated explicitly, in the proof of \cite[Prop.~21]{bucchianico1996}; see our \Cref{f:bucc}.

 \begin{theorem}[Kurbanov-Maksimov] If $U$ is an operator and